What Does it Take to Be an Industrial Equipment Electrical or Electronics Repairer?

 Equipment Maintenance: Performing routine maintenance on equipment and determining when and what kind of maintenance is needed.

-Other Industrial Equipment Electrical or Electronics Repairer Job Titles
+Types of Industrial Equipment Electrical or Electronics Repairer

-In 2016, there was an estimated number of 68,300 jobs in the United States for Industrial Equipment Electrical or Electronics Repairer.
+In the United States, there were 68,300 jobs for Industrial Equipment Electrical or Electronics Repairer in 2016.
 New jobs are being produced at a rate of 2.3% which is below the national average.
 The Bureau of Labor Statistics predicts 1,600 new jobs for Industrial Equipment Electrical or Electronics Repairer by 2026.
-The BLS estimates 6,100 yearly job openings in this field.
+There will be an estimated 6,100 positions for Industrial Equipment Electrical or Electronics Repairer per year.

 The states with the most job growth for Industrial Equipment Electrical or Electronics Repairer are Nevada, Colorado, and Florida.
 Watch out if you plan on working in Maine, Kansas, or Vermont.
 These states have the worst job growth for this type of profession.

-What is the Average Salary of an Industrial Equipment Electrical or Electronics Repairer
+How Much Does an Industrial Equipment Electrical or Electronics Repairer Make?

 Industrial Equipment Electrical and Electronics Repairers who work in Alaska, North Dakota, or Washington, make the highest salaries.